benmarwick/JSTORr/README.md

 ----
 Here's how to make use of this package:

 First, go to [Data for Research service][dfr] and request data as specified above and download the zip file when it's available (it can take a few hours to days for DfR to prepare your archive).
 Unzip the file and make a note of its location on your computer (in R, you can unzip like this: `unzip("2013.6.4.usytW8LZ.zip")` with your zip file name in between the quote marks).
+If you can't, or don't want to, get data from dfr, there is a small dataset included with the package, you can access it with `JSTORr::data(unpack1grams)`, and then skip down to exploring some visualisations.

 Second, start [RStudio][rstudio] and run: